 True North Recovery Services is certified by the California Department of Healthcare Services to provide intensive outpatient and day treatment programs for alcohol and drug use and co-occurring disorders.
 We are proud to meet the highest standards put forth by the State of California for programs of our kind.

 Outpatient Treatment for Mental Health and Substance Abuse

 At True North Recovery Services, we use a 12-step based approach to treatment.
 With that said, we are not a simple indoctrination into a 12-step program.
 We are not interested in selling Alcoholics Anonymous.
 Alcoholics Anonymous is free and is open for anyone with a desire to stop drinking.
 What we do provide is an array of evidence based therapies to provide our clients with the best possible outcomes.
+We have many patients who also participate in SMART Recovery and find that this is not an issue for them in our groups.
 Our treatment paradigm views addiction as a physiological condition that occurs in the brain of the addict and is treatable.
 We believe that evidence based treatments work to keep the brain operating properly and we educate those we treat with this mindset.

 In addition to mood disorders, anxiety disorders can be very common amongst those suffering from an addictive disorder.
 To further complicate this matter, many medications that treat anxiety disorders are highly addictive themselves.
 At True North Recovery Services, our expert staff will guide you and your family through these rough waters.

 Obsessive Compulsive Disorder is a treatable condition.
 SSRI medications can be extremely helpful as can management strategies and trauma resolution.
 Do not let OCD get the best of you or a loved one.
 Many individuals with co-occurring OCD and addiction will get clean and sober many times, only to relapse seeking relief from an intolerable, untreated condition.